antonkabasi/box-counting/README.md

 - Play around: you won’t break anything!

 Scholarly Use Notice
 - Scholarly use requires prior notice and citation.
-Read `ACADEMIC_USE_LICENSE.md`.
+Read `ACADEMIC_USE_LICENSE.md` (see the end of this README).
 - Contact: anton.kabasi.gm@gmail.com
 - Cite using `CITATION.cff`.